Reduction-Based Creative Telescoping for Definite Summation of D-finite Functions: Certificates

+with $g$ a certificate as described above.
+Summing over~$n$, the right-hand side telescopes and only the values of the certificate~$g (F)$ at the endpoints are needed.

-It is sometimes possible to prove that the certificate equals zero without evaluating it.
-We present two such cases.
-If the summand $F$ has finite support (e.g. binomial sums), then the sum of any certificate over $\mathbb{Z}$ will be zero provided it has no integer pole.
-If we can prove that $R(n)\gamma F,\dots,R(n)S_n^{r-1}\gamma F$ tend to zero as $n$ tends to $\pm \infty$ for any rational function $R\in\mathbb{K}[n]$ (as in the introductory example) then again the sum of any certificate over $\mathbb{Z}$ will be zero provided it has no integer pole.
+It is possible to prove that these evaluations are zero without any evaluation in two important cases.
+First, if the summand $F$ has finite support (e.g., binomial sums), then the sum of any certificate over $\mathbb{Z}$ will be zero provided it has no pole in the summation range.
+The second case is when one can prove that $R(n)\gamma (F),\dots,R(n)S_n^{r-1}\gamma(F)$ tend to zero as $n$ tends to $\pm \infty$ for any rational function $R\in\mathbb{K}[n]$ (as in the introductory example).
+Then again the sum of any certificate over $\mathbb{Z}$ will be zero provided it has no pole in the summation range.

-\subsubsection{Integer pole detection}
+\subsection{Integer pole detection}

 By its very nature, the method of creative telescoping requires the certificate not to have poles in the range of summation, so that telescoping can occur.
-The compact representation form of our certificate does not allow to recover its denominator efficiently.
-However it is possible to compute a multiple of this denominator by taking the least common multiple of the denominators of every rational function in the representation.
-Then one can compute the set of integer roots of this polynomial.
-If that set is not empty, then one can compute a Laurent series expansion of the certificate at any point point to check if it is a pole or not. \begin{example} On input $\sum_{i=0}^\infty J_i(x)^2$ where $J_i(x)$ is the Bessel $J$ function, \cref{alg:myalg} outputs a certificate $G$ of the form
+The structure of the certificates described above does not allow the efficient computation of its denominator exactly.
+However it is possible to compute a multiple of it by taking the least common multiple of the denominators of every rational function in the representation.
+This can be done efficiently by performing the computation on the dag representation of the certificates.

-with $A_i\in\mathbb{K}(n)$ in compact form.
-Moreover we know that the poles of the $A_i$s are included in $\{-1,0,1\}$.
-From this compact form a series expansion can be computed at the point $n=0$